Joe McElderry: Philanthropy

-McElderry took part in the Great North Run half marathon 13.1 mile race on 19 September 2010 raising money for Teenage Cancer Trust, a charity for which he is also an ambassador.
+McElderry took part in the Great North Run half marathon 13.1 mile race on 19 September 2010 raising money for the Teenage Cancer Trust, a charity for which he is also an ambassador.
 He performed at The Ray of Sunshine charity concert on 11 March 2011.
-Two days later, he performed at Theatre Royal in Newcastle to help raise money for Josie's Dragonfly trust.
-He also took part in a Comic Relief campaign, where celebrities and prolific Twitter users auctioned off the chance to be followed by a star, it raised £560.
+Two days later, he performed at the Theatre Royal, Newcastle to help raise money for Josie's Dragonfly trust.
+He also took part in a Comic Relief campaign, where celebrities and prolific Twitter users auctioned off the chance to be followed by a star; it raised £560.

 McElderry performed on 13 July 2011 at the Newcastle Teenage Cancer Trust Unit.
 His acoustic set was streamed live to all other Teenage Cancer Trust units across the country as well as on the website.
 In 2012, he performed at the Sunday for Sammy benefit concert.

 McElderry recorded a charity single with The Royal Mail Choir.
 The song, "Abide with Me", was released independently on 14 April 2013, raising money for Prostate Cancer UK.
 He took part in Soccer Six charity on 18 May.
 In the same month, he released a charity single with Dionne Warwick, "One World, One Song", which they had performed the year before at the Royal Albert Hall, raising money for The Hunger Project.

 Personal life

 McElderry was harassed by one Twitter user throughout 2010 and 2011.
 On 24 December 2011, a man was arrested in McElderry's home town of South Shields and later charged with harassment.
 The individual was found guilty, fined £1,000 and received a 5-year restraining order.

-On 30 July 2010, shortly after winning on The X-Factor, McElderry came out as gay.
+On 30 July 2010, shortly after winning on The X-Factor, McElderry came out as gay, aged 19.